$hp$-Version discontinuous Galerkin methods on essentially arbitrarily-shaped elements: Inverse and approximation estimates

 \item[(b)] $\m({\bf x})\cdot{\bf n}({\bf x})>0$ for $\m({\bf x}):={\bf x} - {\bf x}_i^0$, ${\bf x}\in K_{F_i}$, and ${\bf n}({\bf x})$ the respective unit outward normal vector to $F_i$ at ${\bf x}\in F_i$.
 (We refer to Figure \ref{fig:curved_star-shaped}(right) for an illustration for $d=2$.)

 \end{itemize} \end{assumption}

-\begin{remark} Some remarks on the above (very mild) mesh assumption are in order: \begin{itemize} \item[(i)] The sub-domains $\{F_i\}_{i=1}^{n_{K}^{}}$ are \emph{not} required to coincide with the faces of the element $K$: each $F_i$ may be part of a face or may include one or more faces of $K$. \manolis{Also, there is \emph{no} requirement for $\{n_K\}_{K\in\mathcal{T}}$ to remain uniformly bounded across the mesh.} Assumption \ref{assumption_mesh} essentially states that the curvature of the collection of consecutive curved faces comprising $F_i$ cannot be arbitrarily large almost everywhere.
+\begin{remark} Some remarks on the above (very mild) mesh assumption are in order: \begin{itemize} \item[(i)] The sub-domains $\{F_i\}_{i=1}^{n_{K}^{}}$ are \emph{not} required to coincide with the faces of the element $K$: each $F_i$ may be part of a face or may include one or more faces of $K$. {Also, there is \emph{no} requirement for $\{n_K\}_{K\in\mathcal{T}}$ to remain uniformly bounded across the mesh.}

-\item[(ii)] With some mild loss of generality, we can make Assumption \ref{assumption_mesh}(b) stronger by further postulating that: it is possible to fix the point ${\bf x}^0_i$ such that there exists a global constant $c_{sh}>0$, such that this is the case, of course, for straight-faced polytopic elements, cf., \cite{CGS18,WX19}.
-We note that \eqref{stronger_assumption} does \emph{not} imply shape-regularity of the $K_{F_i}$'s; in particular $K_{F_i}$'s with `small' $F_i$ compared to the remaining (straight) faces of $K_{F_i}$ are acceptable.
-Such anisotropic sub-elements $K_{F_i}$'s may be necessary to ensure that each $K_{F_i}$ remains star-shaped when an element boundary's curvature is locally large; see, e.g., \manolis{$K_{F_i}$ in Figure \ref{fig:curved_star-shaped} and a collection of both `shape-regular' and `anisotropic' $K_{F_i}$'s in Figure \ref{fig:curved_star-shaped_many_KFI}}.
+\item[(ii)] We can make Assumption \ref{assumption_mesh}(b) stronger by further postulating that: it is possible to fix the point ${\bf x}^0_i$ such that there exists a global constant $c_{sh}>0$, such that this is the case, of course, for straight-faced polytopic elements, cf., \cite{CGS18,WX19}.
+Note that \eqref{stronger_assumption} does \emph{not} imply shape-regularity of the $K_{F_i}$'s; in particular $K_{F_i}$'s with `small' $F_i$ compared to the remaining (straight) faces of $K_{F_i}$ are acceptable.
+Such anisotropic sub-elements $K_{F_i}$'s may be necessary to ensure that each $K_{F_i}$ remains star-shaped when an element boundary's curvature is locally large; see, e.g., {$K_{F_i}$ in Figure \ref{fig:curved_star-shaped} and a collection of both `shape-regular' and `anisotropic' $K_{F_i}$'s in Figure \ref{fig:curved_star-shaped_many_KFI}}.

-\item[(iii)] On certain geometrically extreme cases, satisfying Assumption \ref{assumption_mesh} may require a small number of refinements of the elements $K\in\mathcal{T}$ of a given initial mesh. \manolis{\item[(iv)] $F_i$ is not required to be connected.
-However, by splitting $F_i$ to its connected subsets, re-indexing the $F_i$'s to correspond to unique $K_{F_i}$, we can allocating one $K_{F_i}$ to each $F_i$; we shall take the latter point of view in what follows to avoid further notational complexity.}
+\item[(iii)] On certain geometrically extreme cases, satisfying Assumption \ref{assumption_mesh} may require a small number of refinements of the elements $K\in\mathcal{T}$ of a given initial mesh. {\item[(iv)] $F_i$ is not required to be connected.
+However, by splitting $F_i$ to its connected subsets, re-indexing the $F_i$'s to correspond to unique $K_{F_i}$, we can allocate one $K_{F_i}$ to each $F_i$; we shall take the latter point of view in what follows to avoid further notational complexity.}